ChristopherSchacht/KeystoneQRVerifier/README.md

 - On Ubuntu this can be installed by doing: sudo apt install protobuf-compiler
-- n macOS this can be installed by doing: brew install protobuf
+- On macOS this can be installed by doing: brew install protobuf

 2. Google Python API client for protobufs.
 Assuming python3, this can be installed by doing: